5t3ph/11ty-rocks/src/resources/11ty-css-houdini-generator.md

 date: 2020-12-15
 ---

 [CSS Houdini worklets](https://houdini.how) require a server to run.
-While there are many ways to create an envirnoment for developing and testing your worklet, as a static site generator, Eleventy provides a slim way to get setup and testing quickly so you can focus on creating your worklet!
+While there are many ways to create an environment for developing and testing your worklet, as a static site generator, Eleventy provides a slim way to get setup and testing quickly so you can focus on creating your worklet!

 You can preview the included worklet example [on this CodePen](https://codepen.io/5t3ph/pen/NWRpMbv).